dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 low.
 I would say if you try to run more that ten virtual machines on your average laptop then you may already start experiencing performance degradation.

-For a developer these figures are not that appealing and because of that they usually run their development tools directly on their host because it's faster, there is no doubt about that.
+For a developer these numbers are not that appealing and because of that they usually run their development tools directly on their host because it's faster, there is no doubt about that.